pslucas0212/rhel-sca-subscriptionmanager/README.md

 - Note: Even if you are not attaching a subscription to a Red Hat Software product, you are required to have an active subscription for every instance of that product even if the product is in Extended Phase Lifecycle.
 For example, if you are running RHEL 4 or 5 along with any other current versions of RHEL, you are required to have active subscriptions to cover all those instances of RHEL.

+- It is recommended that you use Subscription Watch to determine the number of RHEL instances that are being used vs. the number of subscriptions you are entitled to use.

 - Insights is great tool for seeing and managing RHEL content, and automaticaly patching and remediating your RHEL instances.
 Insights works with RHEL 6.4+, 7.0+ and 8.0+.
 I would recommend enabling Insights regardless of your content subscription strategy.

 ### Enable SCA on your Red Hat customer portal account